myluki2000/StadtLandFluss/README.md

 ## Server

-The server requires 3 extra files in its executable directorya (the same directory the SlfServer.exe file lies in):
+The server requires 3 extra files in its executable directory (the same directory the SlfServer.exe file lies in):

 * stadt.txt
 * land.txt